tjfentie/GAME-Resource-Test/docs/session-walkthrough.md

         * Consider home setup requirements

-??? info "Contact MMC for Open-Source AT"
-    **Question:** Does the setup include open-source devices?
+??? info "**Question:** Does the setup include open-source devices?"

     ???
 "If Yes"